JacksonLiew101/MAMS/README.md

 5. Make sure the data are inserted.

 ## Setup of mySQL database before running
-1. Download sql connector jar file in the [official website](https://dev.mysql.com/downloads/connector/j/)
+1. Download sql connector jar file in the [official website](https://dev.mysql.com/downloads/connector/j/).

-2. Add the jar file into the project structure
+2. Add the jar file into the project structure.

 3. Create a sql file and take a look at the right side bar, and proceed to setup the database connection and select 'mySQL' as connection.
 _[Only works in IntelliJ Ultimate edition]_